umich-brcf-bioinf/Jacquard/doc/merge.rst

 Filter cell values and rows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Merge filters variant records and loci to highlight the high-confidence somatic variants.
+Variant records are filtered to highlight the high-confidence somatic variants.

-For VCFs from supported callers, merge filters the result to include only valid variants records where at least one variant at that loci was somatic.
+For VCFs from supported callers, *merge* filters the result to include only valid variants records where at least one variant at that loci was somatic.
 The filter stringency can be set with flags described above.
-Since these filters operate on Jacquard tags, merge cannot filter VCFs from unsupported callers; use --include_all for untranslated VCF files.
+Since these filters operate on Jacquard tags, *merge* cannot filter VCFs from unsupported callers;
+use --include_all for untranslated VCF files.

 .. figure:: images/merge_filter.jpg

-   **Filter cell values and rows :** *(A) Beginning with the matrix of with all variant records, (B) the --include_cells flag transforms excluded cells (sample-records) from their original to "not-observed".
-(C) Finally, the --include_row flag eliminates entire loci.*
+   **Filter cell values and rows :** *(A) Beginning with the matrix of all variant records, (B) the include_cells flag transforms excluded cells (sample-records) from their original value to "." (not-observed).
+(C) Finally, the include_row flag excludes entire loci.*

 Assemble the subset of FORMAT tags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Merge constructs a new set of INFO tags and reports a subset of incoming FORMAT tags.
+*Merge* builds a new set of INFO tags and returns a subset of incoming FORMAT tags.
 By default, Jacquard only carries forward tags that begin with 'JQ', i.e.
-Jacquard translated tags.
+Jacquard-translated tags.
 When working with VCFs from unsupported callers, use --include_format_tags or --include_all to merge unstranslated VCFs.

-Note that while most variant callers have their own distinct set of format tags, some tag names are common across multiple callers.
-If there are any format tag name collisions, merge will add a prefix (e.g. JQ1_<original_tag>) in order to disambiguate the format tags.
+Note that while most variant callers have their own distinct set of FORMAT tags, some tag names are common across multiple callers.
+If there are any FORMAT tag name collisions, *merge* will add a prefix (e.g. JQ1_<original_tag>) in order to disambiguate the FORMAT tags.